joshuajung/116117bot/README.md

 🦠 Please use this responsibly to keep it available and functional.

+⚠️ The booking portal has recently changed the user journey: it seems to be no longer possible to generate a booking code when no appointments are available.
+This may require changes in the bot code as well.
+I hope it's still helpful as a template for now until I get a chance to look into it in detail.

 ## Requirements
 * Node.js (>v14)
 * If you want to receive push notifications for available appointments, a [Pushover](https://pushover.net) account.